artus9033/Skia-Arithmetic-Calculator/README.md

 Documentation is generated using Doxygen from source code comments.
 After building the `docs` target, open `build/docs/html/index.html` in your web browser.

+Doxygen-style comments are used for generating the documentation.

 ## Project components

 ### Business logic library